-Research suggests that, on average, families need an income equal to about two times the federal poverty level to meet their most basic needs.
-Families with incomes below this level are referred to as low income:
+Research suggests that, on average, families need an income equal to about two times the federal poverty level to meet their most basic needs.3 Families with incomes below this level are referred to as low income:

-- \$44,700 for a family of four.
+- ◆ \$44,700 for a family of four.

 - \$37,060 for a family of three.

-- \$29,420 for a family of two.
+- ◆ \$29,420 for a family of two.

 These dollar amounts approximate the average minimum income families need to make ends meet, but actual expenses vary greatly by locality.
-For a family of four, the cost of basic family expenses is about \$64,000 per year in Los Angeles, CA, \$57,000 in Newark, NJ, \$47,000 In Billings, MT, and \$42,000 in Jackson, MI.
-The U.S. Census Bureau recently developed a new supplemental poverty measure that reflects a more comprehensive estimate of the resources families have at their disposal and sets the thresholds at a dollar amount representative of what families need to purchase a bundle of commodities beyond just food.
+For a family of four, the cost of basic family expenses is about \$64,000 per year in Los Angeles, CA, \$57,000 in Newark, NJ, \$47,000 In Billings, MT, and \$42,000 in Jackson, MI.4 The U.S. Census Bureau recently developed a new supplemental poverty measure that reflects a more comprehensive estimate of the resources families have at their disposal and sets the thresholds at a dollar amount representative of what families need to purchase a bundle of commodities beyond just food.
 In addition, the new supplemental measure is sensitive to the needs of different family types as well as geographic differences in housing costs.

-Has the percentage of young children living in low-income and poor families changed over time?
+Has the percentage of infants and toddlers living in lowincome and poor families changed over time?

-The percentage of young children living in low-income families (both poor and near poor) has been on the rise - increasing from 44 percent in 2005 to 48 percent in 2010.
-During this time period, the overall number of young children under age 6 remained relatively constant while the numbers who were low-income and poor increased by 10 percent and 17 percent, respectively.
+The percentage of infants and toddlers living in low-income families (both poor and near poor) has been on the rise - increasing from 44 percent in 2005 to 48 percent in 2010.
+During this time period, the overall number of the very youngest children (children under age 3) decreased by two percent while the number who were low-income and poor increased by eight percent and 15 percent, respectively.

-Percentage change of children under age 6 living in low-income and poor families, 2005-2010
+Percentage change of infants and toddlers living in low-income and poor families, 2005-2010

 2005 2010 Percent change

-Low income 10,380,932 11,437,904 10%
+Low income 5,217,724 5,658,776 8%

-Poor 5,031,113 5,896,566 17%
+Poor 2,579,349 2,970,578 15%

-Children under age 6 living in low-income and poor families, 2005-2010
+Infants and toddlers living in low-income and poor families, 2005-2010